jedrzejkopiszka/Data-Science/README.md

 # Data-Science
-Repository of projects conducted in my spare time in the field of Data Science.
+Repository of projects conducted in my spare time in the field of Data .

 ## Ted Talks project
 Ted Talks project was condactued for the purposes of Deepsense.ai Internship recruitment process.
 It's goal is to estimate views of video posted on TED platform.